4.8 Initial Child Protection Conferences

 The test of 'sufficient understanding', is partly a function of age and partly the child's capacity to understand.
 A guiding principle is that usually a child under 10 should not be invited.

-In order to establish her/his wish with respect to attendance, the child must be first provided with a full and clear explanation of the purpose, conduct, membership of the conference and potential provision of an independent advocate - see Section 8.5, The Child's Independent Advocate.
+In order to establish her/his wish with respect to attendance, the child must be first provided with a full and clear explanation of the purpose, process and right to an independent advocate.

 Where there is a conflict between the wishes of the child and the views of the parents, the child's interests should be the priority.